Kyle's story

 Kyle Rodriguez, a dedicated automotive enthusiast, balances his life between attending classes at Lincoln Tech and pursuing his passion for automobiles, often found tinkering with cars or cruising on his motorcycle.
 Little did he know that a motorcycle accident during a Thanksgiving break ride with friends would dramatically alter his life.

 On that fateful day, while riding his motorcycle home after grabbing pizza with friends, Kyle was struck by a car.
 “Things go blank from there,” he recalled.
 “Then I woke up on someone’s lawn - I flew off the bike 30 feet.”
-Swiftly, emergency services transported him to Hacksensack Meridian Health, where he underwent a series of surgeries to mend the fractures in his left wrist, right thigh, and hip.
+Swiftly, emergency services transported him to Hackensack Meridian Health, where he underwent a series of surgeries to mend the fractures in his left wrist, right thigh, and hip.

 Although stabilized, the injuries left him with limited use of his left arm and unable to stand or walk on his own.
 Kyle’s immediate concern was, “I am going to be a cripple.”
 However, he changed his perspective and “decided to fight this.”